 The study reveals that 75% of organizations find the need to upgrade outdated infrastructure and invest in new technologies.
 In addition, 81% of enterprises are reskilling their existing workforce to increase digital penetration, signifying major changes on the horizon for IT infrastructure.

 The report provides a multi-dimensional view of how the COVID-19 pandemic will impact IT infrastructure trends in the immediate future.
-With prevalent uncertainty, there’s a rapid shift in channel preferences: large-scale adoption of work from home brings new challenges for businesses and their suppliers.
+With uncertainty in demand, there is a rapid shift in channel preferences, the largescale adoption of work from home brings new challenges for businesses and their suppliers.
 The report also looks at the new tools, technologies and collaborative networks that will emerge.
-It provides insights into various aspects of the new digital workspace, the approach taken by organizations to consistently deliver user experience, enhance resiliency of services, and make the environment more secure amidst new threats.
+It shares insights into various aspects of the new digital workspace, the approach taken by organizations to consistently deliver the user experience, enhance resiliency of services and make the environment more secure amidst new threats.

 - In an enterprise, on an average 43% of the IT infrastructure spend budget is used for transforming the business.
 This suggests that there is considerable scope for innovation